How many daughter cells are produced at the end of Meiosis I? | Channels for Pearson+

 Meiosis consists of two consecutive divisions: Meiosis I and Meiosis II.
 Each division has its own stages: prophase, metaphase, anaphase, and telophase.

-In Meiosis I, homologous chromosomes are separated into two different cells.
-This is known as the reductional division because it reduces the chromosome number by half.
+Focus on Meiosis I, which is the first division.
+During this process, homologous chromosomes are separated into two different cells.

-At the end of Meiosis I, the cell divides to form two daughter cells, each with half the number of chromosomes of the original cell.
+At the end of Meiosis I, the cell divides into two daughter cells.
+Each daughter cell contains half the number of chromosomes as the original cell, but each chromosome still consists of two sister chromatids.

-Therefore, the number of daughter cells produced at the end of Meiosis I is 2.
+Remember that Meiosis I results in two daughter cells, each with a haploid set of chromosomes, setting the stage for Meiosis II, where sister chromatids will be separated.

 Watch next